rmccrear/practice-events-and-callbacks/README.md

 ## 🚀 Next Steps

 Once you've completed this practice:
+1. **Add more buttons and paragraphs** - Create additional buttons and paragraphs with unique IDs to practice more event handling
-1. Try adding more interactive elements
+2. Try adding more interactive elements
-2. Experiment with different event types (`mouseover`, `mouseout`, `dblclick`)
+3. Experiment with different event types (`mouseover`, `mouseout`, `dblclick`)
-3. Create your own helper functions
+4. Create your own helper functions
-4. Build a small interactive game or tool
+5. Build a small interactive game or tool

 ## 💡 Pro Tips